AlbertNafria/albertnafria.github.io/_posts/2021-11-28-Hydra-WriteUp-TryHackMe.md

 categories: jekyll update
 ---

-This room is very short comared to others and very straightforward.
+This room is very short compared to others and very straightforward.
 It's part of the **Comptia Pentest+** path.
 Hydra is a pentest tool for cracking paswords with brute force.
 The first task of the room is about what is that tool for and how to install it.
 As it says, Hydra *bruteforces* authentication in SSH, Web